-Figure 1 presents the weather map during 13-16 Nov 2023, indicating that a high-pressure cell was active in the South-Sea of Viet Nam, but not impact on the LMB.
-Generally, the Mekong region was influenced by north-easterly monsoon wind and the high-pressure system pushed from China until central Viet Nam with active low-pressure in the Gulf of Thailand.
-Under this weather condition, moderate to very heavy rainfall occurred in southern parts of LMB, especially over central and southern parts of Cambodia, and central to southern parts of Viet Nam.
+Figure 1 presents the weather map during 06-09 Nov 2023, indicating that a high-pressure cell was active in the South-Sea of Viet Nam, but not impact on the LMB.
+Generally, the Mekong region was influenced by north-easterly monsoon wind and the high-pressure system pushed from China until central Viet Nam with active low-pressure in the Gulf of Thailand and the South China Sea.
+Under this weather condition, moderate to very heavy rainfall occurred from central to southern parts of LMB, especially over southern Lao PDR, most parts of Cambodia, and central to southern parts of Viet Nam.